Good Pub Guide Recommended

 Lots going on in bustling old pub with a good mix of customers, simple furnishings, local ales and smashing food

-An enthusiastic young couple have sensitively restored this delightful, thatched 17th-c pub, but they've been careful not to lose its traditional character.
-He cooks the imaginative food (and was a MasterChef semi-finalist), she runs front of house and you can be sure of a genuine welcome from both of them.
-You'll find plenty going on including live music events, a regular pub quiz (every third Tuesday), cookery classes and an upstairs shop selling vintage furniture, clothes and shoes; darts, board games and background music.
-The beamed bar and dining room are furnished with wheelbacks and mate's chairs, built-in settles and bow-window seats around dark tables on patterned carpets, artwork on the walls (some painted by the landlord), a piano and woodburning stoves.
-Local ales include Ramsbury Gold and guests from breweries such as Butts and Two Cocks on handpump, plus 15 organic wines by the glass, home-made liqueurs, organic soft drinks and farm cider.
-Green values mean a lot here, as does using seasonal, local produce, free-range, organic or wild meat and responsibly sourced fish.
+The landlord cooks the enterprising food in this delightful 17th-c thatched pub (he was a MasterChef semi-finalist), his wife oversees front of house and their hands-on approach and friendly welcome draw in customers from far and wide.
+The carefully restored, character rooms include a beamed bar and dining room furnished with wheelbacks and mate's chairs, built-in settles and bow-window seats around dark tables on patterned carpets, artwork on the walls (some painted by the landlord), a piano and woodburning stoves.
+Local ales include one named for the pub (from Butts) plus Brunswick The Usual and Ramsbury Gold on handpump, 15 organic wines by the glass, home-made liqueurs, organic soft drinks and farm cider; darts, board games and background music.
+You'll find plenty going on here including live music events, a regular pub quiz (every third Tuesday), cookery classes and an upstairs shop selling vintage furniture, clothes and shoes.
+Eco-friendly values are important, as is the use of seasonal, local produce, free-range, organic or wild meat and responsibly sourced fish.
 There are a few picnic-sets at the front.
 Disabled access.

 Bar food times: 12-2.15, 6-9.15